toth12/let-them-speak-toth/src/assets/files/essays/essay-6.md

 <p id="fn-2" class="footnote">2.
 USC Shoah Foundation, 5970, Oral history interview with Henia Bryer.</p>
 <p id="fn-3" class="footnote">3.
 Fortunoff Archive, HVT-66, Shari B. Holocaust testimony.</p>
 <p id="fn-4" class="footnote">4.
 USHMM, RG-50.150*0015, Oral history interview with G. Hirschfeld.</p>
+<p id="fn-5" class="footnote">5.
+Geoffrey Hartmann has for instance suggested that the purpose of testimony archives is to record not only individual stories but also to "record and value a collectively endured history."
+Hartmann, “Learning from Survivors”, p.
+137.s</p>